morksen123/EMS/README.md

-First attempt at building an Event Mangement System with Next.js
+First attempt at building an Event Mangement System with Next.js and Supabase